Mizzou-CBMI/COSMOS2/docs/source/workflows/1_tools.rst

 .. _tools:

-.. py:module:: cosmos.models.Tool
+.. py:module:: cosmos.Tool

 Tools
 ===============

-A :class:`Tool` represents an executable (like echo, cat, or paste, or script) that is run from the command line.
+A :class:`~cosmos.Tool` represents an executable (like echo, cat, or paste, or script) that is run from the command line.
 A tool is a class that overrides :py:class:`~Tool`, and implements the method :py:meth:`~Tool.cmd`.
-Each instance of :class:`Tool` corresponds to one :class:`Task` of the :term:`DAG`.
+Each instance of :class:`~cosmos.Tool` corresponds to one :class:`Task` of the :term:`DAG`.

 .. code-block:: python